pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       refer to the target instance through a property with aname that matches the value of this parameter.
 Optional.
-      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instances.
+      -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This
                                       subcommand may use either pull or
                                       traditional operations depending on the